-The DBCA have listed the Quenda (otherwise known as the Southern Brown Bandicoot) (Isoodon obesulus fusciventer) as a Priority 4 species (Rare, Near Threatened and other species in need of monitoring).
-A closely related sub species, Isoodon obesulus obesulus referred to as the Southern Brown Bandicoot (eastern) or Southern Brown Bandicoot (southeastern) occurs in New South Wales, South Australia and Victoria.
-Isoodon obesulus obesulus obesulus is listed as Endangered under the Commonwealth EPBC Act.104 Threats to Quenda include loss of habitat, predation by introduced predators (e.g. European Red Fox and cats) and fire in fragmented habitat.105 In addition, they appear to be vulnerable to spatial isolation.106 Although Quenda were once common throughout southwest Western Australia, due to a combination of habitat loss and predation by introduced predators, they are now absent from many areas, or persist in low numbers.
+The DBCA have listed the Quenda (Isoodon fusciventer) as a Priority 4 species (Rare, Near Threatened and other species in need of monitoring).
+A related sub species, Isoodon obesulus obesulus referred to as the Southern Brown Bandicoot (eastern) or Southern Brown Bandicoot (southeastern) occurs in New South Wales, South Australia and Victoria.
+Isoodon obesulus obesulus is listed as Endangered under the Commonwealth EPBC Act.
+102 Threats to Quenda include loss of habitat, predation by introduced predators (e.g. European Red Fox and cats) and fire in fragmented habitat.
+103 In addition, they appear to be vulnerable to spatial isolation.
+104 Although Quenda were once common throughout south-west Western Australia, due to a combination of habitat loss and predation by introduced predators, they are now absent from many areas, or persist in low numbers.

-Home range estimates for Southern Brown Bandicoot species (Isoodon obesulus) vary from 0.5 - 6.0 ha and although these animals are typically solitary, they often have overlapping home ranges.107 While searching for underground food Quenda create small scale disturbances in the form of foraging pits in the soil and have been identified as one of Australia's persisting digging mammals; with its digging activities implicated in a range of potential ecosystem services.108 Quenda have a backward opening pouch which assists with reducing soil falling onto their pouch young during digging activities.
-Eight teats are arranged in an incomplete circle and the pouch can accommodate one to six (usually two to four) young in a litter.^{105, 109}
+Home range estimates for species in the genus Isoodon vary from 0.5 - 6.0ha and although these animals are typically solitary, they often have overlapping home ranges.
+105 While searching for underground food Quenda create small scale disturbances in the form of foraging pits in the soil and have been identified as one of Australia's persisting digging mammals; with its digging activities implicated in a range of potential ecosystem services.
+90 Quenda have a backward opening pouch which assists with reducing soil falling onto their pouch young during digging activities.
+Eight teats are arranged in an incomplete circle and the pouch can accommodate one to six (usually two to four) young in a litter. ^{103, 106}